 - the groups directly illuminated by exciting plane waves – for the case of RCS problems.

-The method itself has very fast convergence.
-Acceptable solution is obtained after 1 to 3 iterations.
+The method converges rapidly and the solution with acceptable accuracy is typically found after 1 to 3 iterations.

-For more info on Domain Decomposition Solver and its areas of application, please check the following application notes or published publication:
+For more info on Domain Decomposition Solver and related application areas, please check the following application notes or publications:

 - Application note – Vehicle to Vehicle Communication